Lucas Walshaw

 He previously played for the Wakefield Trinity Wildcats in the Super League, and spent time on loan from the Wakefield Trinity Wildcats at Doncaster in 2012 Championship 1, and the Dewsbury Rams in the Championship.
 Walshaw also played for the Bradford Bulls in the Championship, and spent time on loan from Bradford Bulls at Dewsbury Rams in the second tier.
 He later joined the Dewsbury Rams on a permanent deal.

 Bradford Bulls

 2015

 Walshaw signed for Bradford on a 2-year deal.
 He featured in the pre-season friendlies against the Castleford Tigers and Leeds Rhinos.

 He featured between round 1 (Leigh Centurions) and round 5 (Batley Bulldogs) then in round 8 (Dewsbury Rams).
 He played in round 21 (Sheffield Eagles), round 22 and round 23 (Halifax).
 He also featured in the Challenge Cup in round 4 (Workington Town) and round 5 (Hull Kingston Rovers).
 He scored a try against Hull Kingston Rovers.

 2016

 Walshaw featured in the pre-season friendlies against Leeds Rhinos and Castleford Tigers.

 He featured in round 5 (Oldham) and round 16 (Dewsbury Rams).
 Walshaw also played in round 18 (Batley Bulldogs).

 Dewsbury Rams

 Walshaw signed with Dewsbury Rams in September 2016.

+Batley Bulldogs

+2026

+He played his last game in the 25-18 defeat to Sheffield Eagles in the play-offs on 6 September 2026.